viamrobotics/docs/static/include/services/apis/generated/vision.md

 ### GetResourceName

-Get the `ResourceName` for this instance of the Vision service with the given name.
+Get the `ResourceName` for this instance of the vision service with the given name.

 {{< tabs >}}
 {{% tab name="Python" %}}